 What Is Database Security?

-Database security is the practice of protecting files within databases from accidental and malicious threats.
+Database security is the practice of protecting files within a database from accidental and malicious threats.
 This subset of cybersecurity covers all the tools and measures teams use to:

 - Prevent unauthorized access to files.